Edmond Fleg: Life

-During World War One, Fleg joined the French Foreign Legion in order to fight for his adopted country.
+During World War I, Fleg joined the French Foreign Legion in order to fight for his adopted country.
 He won the Croix de Guerre and he was honored later, in 1937, by being made an officer of the Legion of Honor.

 From 1904 to 1920 Fleg was a successful playwright.
 His work was influenced by the disturbances caused by the Dreyfus affair, by his participation in the Third Zionist Congress in Basel and by the reports of pogroms.
 The antisemitism unleashed by the Dreyfus affair, which put France in turmoil, shattered Fleg's world view.
 Fleg would later write: "Initially the Dreyfus Affair passed unnoticed for me...but later it pushed me into reality and the 'Jewish problem.'
 It became very difficult to forget completely that you were a Jew."
 As the affair progressed, Fleg had no doubt that Dreyfus was innocent.
 This woke Fleg up to the political and social realities around him.
 Fleg came to believe that the injustice was a sign that he shared the same destiny of Dreyfus by the mere fact that they were both Jews, whether he liked it or not.
 Fleg, and other Franco-Jewish intellectuals developed a deep sense of betrayal, and many began openly identifying as Dreyfusards.
 This is also when Fleg heard for the first time about Zionism.

 Ecoute, Israël appeared between 1913 and 1948, and the Anthologie juive from 1923 to 1953.
 In 1928 F. die Schrift published his Pourquoi je suis juif.
 In 1949 he was co-founder of the Amitiés judéo-chrétiennes.
 His 1960 work Vers le Monde qui vient gave his message of hope with which he wanted to build a bridge to Christianity.

 From 1923 Fleg edited Judaïsme, a book series published by Les Éditions Rieder, Paris.